csoltenborn/GoogleTestAdapter/Overview.md

 * Linear and parallel test execution
 * Traits support by means of custom C++ macros and/or trait assignment by regexes
-* Full support of parameterized tests
+* Full support for parameterized tests
-* Full support of all Google Test command line options, including test shuffling and test repetition
+* Full support for all Google Test command line options, including test shuffling and test repetition
 * Identification of crashed tests
 * Test output can be piped to test console
 * Execution of parameterized batch files for test setup/teardown